Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-provider-control-panel/guide.en-gb.md

 > The OVHcloud Connect Provider solution requires an L3 level configuration.
 >

-Once you have connected your vRack, click `Add a PoP configuration`{.action}  and select the L3 configuration from the drop-down menu.
+Once you have connected your vRack, click the cogwheel button in the `PoP configuration`{.action} section and select the L3 configuration from the drop-down menu.

 ![PoP addition](images/pop1.png){.thumbnail}